neoforged/Documentation/docs/entities/index.md

 Direct subclasses of `Entity` include:

 - `Projectile`: The base class for various projectiles, including arrows, fireballs, snowballs, fireworks and similar entities.
-Read more about them in the [Projectiles article][projectile].
+Read more about them [below][projectile].
 - `LivingEntity`: The base class for anything "living", in the sense of it having things like hit points, equipment, [mob effects][mobeffect] and some other properties.
 Includes things such as monsters, animals, villagers, and players.
 Read more about them in the [Living Entities article][livingentity].
 - `VehicleEntity`: The base class for boats and minecarts.
 While these entities loosely share the concept of hit points with `LivingEntity`s, they do not share many other properties with them and are as such kept separated.
 - `BlockAttachedEntity`: The base class for entities that are immobile and attached to blocks.
 Includes leash knots, item frames and paintings.
 - `Display`: The base class for the various map-maker display entities.

 Several entities are also direct subclasses of `Entity`, simply because there was no other fitting superclass.
 Prominent examples include `ItemEntity` (dropped items), `LightningBolt`, `ExperienceOrb` and `PrimedTnt`.

+### Projectiles

+Projectiles are a subgroup of entities.
+Common to them is that they fly in one direction until they hit something, and that they have an owner assigned to them (e.g. a player or a skeleton would be the owner of an arrow, or a ghast would be the owner of a fireball).

+There are three big subgroups of projectiles:

+- Arrows: Represented by the `AbstractArrow` superclass, this group covers the different kinds of arrows, as well as the trident.
+An important common property is that they will not fly straight, but are affected by gravity.
+- Throwables: Represented by the `ThrowableProjectile` superclass, this group covers things like eggs, snowballs and ender pearls.
+Like arrows, they are affected by gravity, but unlike arrows, they will not inflict damage upon hitting the target.
+They are also all spawned by using the corresponding item.
+- Hurting Projectiles: Represented by the `AbstractHurtingProjectile` superclass, this group covers wind charges, fireballs and wither skulls.
+These are damaging projectiles unaffected by gravity.

+Other projectiles that directly extend `Projectile` include fireworks, fishing bobbers and shulker bullets.

+A new projectile can be created by extending `Projectile` or a fitting subclass, and then overriding the methods required for adding your functionality.
+Common methods to override would be `#shoot`, which calculates and sets the correct velocity on the projectile; `#onHit`, `#onHitEntity` and `#onHitBlock`, which do exactly what you'd expect; and `#getOwner` and `#setOwner`, which get and set the owning entity, respectively.

 [block]: ../blocks/index.md
 [damageevents]: livingentity.md#damage-events